LRRB logo

 Establishes requirements for timely payment of bills by local governments to vendors and contractors.
 Sets a general framework for payment periods, handling of invoice issues, and consequences for late payment, including interest obligations and dispute considerations.
 Applies broadly to municipal purchases and contracts for goods, services, and construction, with limited exceptions.

-Property Transfers Between Public Corporations
+Property Transfers between Public Corporations

 Statute 471.85